voxelmorph/voxelmorph/README.md

 # Significant Updates
+2019-11-28: Added a preliminary version of `pytorch`
 2019-08-08: Added support for building templates
 2019-04-27: Added support for unified segmentation
 2019-01-07: Added example register.py file
 2018-11-10: Added support for multi-gpu training
 2018-10-12: Significant overhaul of code, especially training scripts and new model files.
 2018-09-15: Added MICCAI2018 support and py3 transition